nomadcrypto/asset/README.md

 python asset.py btce btc_usd 1hr
 ```

+The response will be a json list with the following fields: [open, close, low, high, volume, time_close(unix timestamp), 12ema]

 This data is taken from bitcoinwisdom for the given step and dumps a json list with the 12 period ma in it.
 it works for tracked pairs and markets on bitcoinwisdom